One SA’s company’s remarkable journey to empower its team with neuroscience insights for business

 Get the full #HowYourMindWorks picture with the super-simple explanation of complex behaviour that took 10 years to create at our post on How Your Brain Works.

-Also learn about the most fundamental part of your brain, the neuron and how thoughts affect business behaviour with our look at neural pathways and the root of most of the behavioural problems we see, automatic memory recall.
+Also learn about the most fundamental part of your brain, the neuron and how thoughts affect business behaviour with our look at neural pathways and the root of most of the behavioural problems we see, automatic memory recall and the reticular activating system.

 See the 8 most powerful brain insights this inspiring SA businesswoman believes everyone in business should know: from the sessions of Cape Union Agile Excellence.